shivanirusc/DSCI_551_Project/README.md

     - Used car dataset:
         1. Please give total age by model
         2. Please give average age by brand and sort by average age in descending order

+## File Structure
+- CSV Data (the csv data we used to test our sql portion)
+    - CarPrice_Assignment.csv
+    - Furniture.csv
+    - uber.csv
+- JSON Data (the json data we used to test our mongo portion)
+    - furniture.json
+    - pokedex.json
+    - used_car.json
+- chatdb.py (development file to test components of master_chatdb.py)
+- master_chatdb.py (main file, the one used to run the main app)
+- mongo_queries.py (file with mongo helper functions to get general and specific sample queries, as well as natural language queries)
+- README.md
+- requirements.txt (contains the requirements to run this project)
+- sql_queries.py (file with sql helper functions for sample queries)